lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The FCN field MUST NOT contain all bits set to 1.

-The total size of the Fragment Header is not necessarily a multiple of the L2 Word size.

 If the size of the SCHC Fragment Payload does not nicely complement the SCHC Header size in a way that would make the SCHC Fragment a multiple of the L2 Word, then padding bits MUST be added.